Q3 2024 Private Markets Investment Briefs

 • We continue to find ourselves in a favorable supply market as a co-investor.

-• What’s accounting for that discrepancy between what we’re seeing in the market broadly, which is largely a pullback in fundraising and increased CI volume?
+• What is accounting for the discrepancy between what we’re seeing in the market broadly, which is largely a pullback in fundraising, and increased CI volume?

-• GPs are still looking to get deals done with fewer traditional capital sources available to them, compounded with a more challenging lending environment.
+• GPs are still looking to get deals done with fewer traditional capital sources available to them, which is compounded by a more challenging lending environment.

-• Deals need to be over-equitized in hopes of getting recapped with cheaper debt down the line.
+• Deals need to be over-equitized in hopes of getting recapitalized with cheaper debt down the line.

 • What does this all mean?
-There’s a decreasing supply for equity, while there’s an increasing demand for it.
+There is a decreasing supply of equity, while there is an increasing demand for it.

 • Hamilton Lane, as a large, institutional co-investor, is positioned very favorably given the supply/demand dynamics.

-• In terms of size profile, we’re seeing more deals that are small (add-ons that are easier to digest and finance) and huge deals (take-privates, particularly in tech) due to the pullback in the public markets.
+• In terms of size profile, we’re seeing more deals that are small (add-ons, which are easier to digest and finance) and huge deals (take-privates, particularly in tech) due to the pullback in the public markets.

 • Exit activity remains muted and the IPO market has remained effectively closed for the last 15 months.

-• Precedent shows that no period of subdued IPO activity in the last 25 years has lasted longer than 18 months.
+• History shows that no period of subdued IPO activity in the last 25 years has lasted longer than 18 months.

-• There’s a continued bid/ask spread between buyers and sellers on valuation and the challenged credit market makes it tough to get deals done.
+• There is a continued bid/ask spread between buyers and sellers on valuation, with the challenged credit market making it tough to get deals done.

-• Invest in sectors that are resilient, and products and services that are mission critical.
+• Invest in resilient sectors and mission-critical products and services.

 • High earnings and asset quality are paramount.